radish-es/casebook-property/content/cases/waterloo.md

 Brett*; and, most recently, *Prince George (City) v.
 Stewart*.

-> The basic constitutional right as framed in has remained largely unchanged.
+> The basic constitutional right as framed in *Adams* has remained largely unchanged.
 However, it is now recognized that it is not just the *number* of available indoor sheltering spaces that frames the right but also whether those spaces are truly